sjsrey/ors/ors.md

 >Nullius in Verba
 >"take nobody's word for it"

-Publishing as the letters in the society
+Publishing as the letters in the society as a way to hasten dissemination relative to book publication.

+Use of three referees as a model for the review process dates back to this period.

 Evolution of scientific publication.